alanmutsch/vm-vxlan/README.md

   - bl-003: 10.255.0.3
   - bl-004: 10.255.0.4

-Log into each blade and set up a VxLAN tunnel endpoint on each blade (showing one blade here):
+On each blade set up a VxLAN tunnel endpoint (showing one blade here):
     - Create the tunnel endpoint device itself (ens4 is the IP interface on which the 10.255.0.0/16 network is configured on each blade): bl-001$ ip link add vxlan10 type vxlan id 10 dstport 0 dev ens4